denliehoo/multi-swap/README.md

 - 25/01/23: Show notifications when swap is pending (after use clicked confirm on metamask) and when swap is completed
 - 25/01/23: Refactor connect wallet function from navbar to connectWalletReducer
 - 25/01/23: Change the Preview Swap Button to "Connect To Wallet" if not connected.
 Upon clicking it, it should connect to wallet.
+- 26/01/23: error handling for when unable to get amounts out (e.g. USDT for FTM)